A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-The nonlinearity of constraints (\ref{robustre1})-(\ref{robustre3}) is caused by the power of $N_{i,k}$ appearing in the right hand side of \eqref{robustre2}.
-It is not difficult to see that linearity will be retained if $\mathcal{L}=1$, i.e., when the macroscopic relationship is affine.
-This observation leads to the discussion below.
+The nonlinearity of constraints (\ref{robustre1})-(\ref{robustre3}) is caused by the powers of $N^{k}$ appearing in the right hand side of \eqref{robustre2}.
+And they obviously stem from the polynomial approximation \eqref{most abstract} with degree greater than one.
+It is not difficult to see that linearity will be retained if $\mathcal{L}=1$, i.e. when the macroscopic relationship is approximated with an affine function.
+This observation leads to the simplified reformulation discussed below.